CSNW/d3-composer/README.md

 __Functional chart components__

 A functional chart component approach is used throughout d3-composer and allows complex charts to be composed out of simple, reusable chart components.
+These match closely to built-in d3 components and can be used with the standard approach of `selection.call(...)`.

 ```js
 function lines(selection, props) {